 where $\bm x_{p,\paral}$ and $x_{p,\perp}$ are the directions parallel and perpendicular to the graphene plane, respectively.
 Upon a rescaling from the tritium to the proton mass, the parallel and perpendicular spreads are $\lambda_{\paral} \simeq 0.17 \text{ \AA}$ and $\lambda_\perp \simeq 0.11 \text{ \AA}$, while the binding energy is $\varepsilon_0 \simeq{} - {} 4.5 \text{ eV}$~\cite{Casale:2025vgd}.

-In this work, we use graphene as a benchmark two-dimensional material, although large areas might be achieved more easily leveraging the surface of graphite.
-The 100\% loading configuration described above, however, is not realizable on graphite, as the bottom part of the carbon sites are bound to another graphene layer, and the hydrogenation is expected to happen all on the same side.
+In this work, we use graphene as a benchmark two-dimensional material, although large areas might be achieved more easily by leveraging the surface of graphite.
+The 100\% loading configuration described above, however, is not realizable on graphite, as the bottom parts of the carbon sites are bound to another graphene layer, and the hydrogenation is expected to happen all on the same side.
 A similar situation happens for CNTs.
 The 100\% loading configuration is only realizable on single-wall CNTs, which can be synthesized in lab~\cite[e.g.,][]{kumar2010chemical,chen2014chemical}.
-For the more common multi-wall CNTs, hydrogenation happens on only the exterior of the tube.
-Nonetheless, the parameters characterizing the binding of the proton depend on the loading and spatial distribution only by, at most, a factor of order one~\cite{PTOLEMY:2022ldz,delfino2024multi,Casale:2025vgd}.
+For the more common multiwall CNTs, hydrogenation happens only on the exterior of the tube.
+Nonetheless, the parameters characterizing the binding of the proton depend on the loading and spatial distribution only by, at most, a factor of order 1~\cite{PTOLEMY:2022ldz,delfino2024multi,Casale:2025vgd}.
 Our proposal and conclusions are thus unaffected.

 For the processes of interest, the final state proton is free.
 Its wave function, as well as those of the incoming and outgoing dark matter, are then well approximated by plane waves.
 We normalize them to unity when working at some finite volume, $V$.
 The corresponding matrix element then reads,